paenian/PrintShift/prusa mini/printshift 4.0 ejector/README.md

 4th generation Prusa Mini part ejection system.

+## Printing the Parts
+There's an [all parts arranged.stl](https://github.com/paenian/PrintShift/blob/main/prusa%20mini/printshift%204.0%20ejector/all%20parts%20arranged.stl) with each part laid out and oriented for printing.
+No supports are necessary.
+PLA works OK, higher-temperature plastics make me less nervous about the ones that touch the bed.
+Each part is listed below, so you don't have to guess its name.

 ## BoM
 These are all the parts needed to build PrintShift 4.0.
 Feel free to ping me with alternate sources, especially for non-US places.

 ### Lift the bed up
  - 6 Hex Standoffs - female threaded 5mm or 4.5mm hex standoff 10mm long.
 Source: https://www.mcmaster.com/94868A166/